ArelGabay/ArelGabay/README.md

 ## About Me

-I'm a Computer Science student and full stack developer focused on building clean, practical, and production-inspired software.
+I'm a Computer Science graduate and full stack developer focused on building clean, practical, and production-inspired software.

 I enjoy working across the stack, from backend APIs and database design to modern frontend interfaces.
 My current focus is improving my engineering depth through real projects that emphasize architecture, maintainability, and user experience.